pigottlaura/PortfolioBuilder/README.md

     - All forms are validated before they are allowed to submit to the server
         - File upload forms have to contain at least one file
         - Create account / login forms require all their fields to be provided before they can be submitted
-        - Highlighting required fields in red, if a user trys to submit without providing the appropriate data
+        - Highlighting required fields in red, if a user tries to submit without providing the appropriate data
 - Client Side JavaScript
     - script.js
         - Included in every page of the app